-- d.
+- b.
+Comply with building codes and submittal requirements in effect at the time of submitting for building permits. - c.
+A California licensed architect or engineer shall be designated as the design professional responsible and in charge of the Project submittal.
+Submittal documents may be signed and sealed by multiple licensed architects or engineers. - d.
 The Permittee's designated California-licensed land surveyor shall be responsible for the property information filed with the Building Permit application. - e.
 The demolition and construction debris diversion plan shall comply with applicable policies of the Public Works Agency's Construction & Demolition Debris Management Program.
 In particular, the Permittee shall implement Mitigation Measure GHG-2d as set forth in the MMRP, to comply with the County's revised Green Building Ordinance regarding construction and demolition debris to achieve the following minimum standards: 1) 100% of inert waste and 50% wood/vegeta-tive/scrap metal not including Alternative Daily Cover (ADC) and unsalvageable material will be put to other beneficial uses at landfills; and 2) 100% of inert materials (concrete and asphalt) will be recycled or put to beneficial reuse. - f.
 Plans filed for the Building Permit application shall obtain Zoning Approval (i.e., Planning Department approval for consistency determination that the plans are consistent with this permit), and shall be drawn to scale, indicating the location of each wind turbine, the location and function of all structures within 1,000 feet of any wind turbine, as well as all trailers and major ground equipment to be put in place for use during construction. - g.
 Evidence of a proposed interconnection agreement and any technical requirements and specifications required by the interconnection authority. - h.
-Evidence of filing a notice of proposed construction with the Federal Aviation Administration (FAA) and the required referral to the Alameda County Airport Land Use Commission. - 41.
+Evidence of filing a notice of proposed construction with the FAA and the required referral to the Alameda County Airport Land Use Commission. - 41.
 Use of Recycled Content in New Building Materials (MM GHG-2c).
 The Permittee shall require the construction of all new substation and other permanent buildings to incorporate materials for which the sum of post-consumer recycled content plus one-half of the post-industrial content constitutes at least 10% of the total value of the materials in the Project. - 42.
 Fire Department Approval Requirements.
 Permittee shall contact the Alameda County Fire Department, Fire Prevention Bureau, to obtain a fire clearance certificate.
 The Bureau may be reached by telephone at (510) 670-5853.
 The Permittee shall install a Knox Box at all entry gates, provide an emergency contact to the Department, and maintain a fire extinguisher in each ground equipment area.
 Water tanks meeting NFPA 1142 standards shall be provided at each construction staging area and shown on Building Permit application site plans.
-Permittee shall be responsible for compliance with Exhibit D, the Altamont Pass Windfarms Fire Requirements dated September 22, 2005 and as updated or revised herein. - 43.
+Permittee shall be responsible for compliance with the Altamont Pass Windfarms Fire Requirements dated September 22, 2005 adopted by Alameda County and which were reviewed and re-adopted on November 12, 2014. - 43.
 Grading Permit Application and Geotechnical Investigation Requirements (MM GEO-1).
 Prior to any grading, ground-disturbing or construction activities on the Project site, the